rifalous/rifalous/README.md

 ## Hi 👋

+I'm [**Rifal**](httos://github.com/rifalous).
+I can make life very awkward, but in a good way.
+I am good at creating problems and suggesting high level conspiracies.
+Occasionally, I curse.
+Every now and then, when it's necessary, I can even pretend that I have a brilliant mind!

 > For as long as we can remember, magic has been a part of our lives.
 And we've found that magic powers are always a part of everyday life — even if you're not a wizard yourself!
 After all, it's not magic without the power to make it happen.